yash921/jenkins-on-ecs-using-terraform/README.md

-# Production Ready Jenkins on Amazon ECS Using Terraform & Jenkins ConfigAsCode
+# Production Ready Jenkins on Amazon ECS Fargate Using Terraform & Jenkins ConfigAsCode

 This project automates the deployment of infrastructure components required for running Jenkins on AWS ECS (Elastic Container Service).